taublast/DrawnUi.Maui.Demo/README.md

 *  Fixed `Canvas` autosizing.
 * SkiaLabel now supports tappable spans!
 * SkiaMarkdownLabel with basic markdown support: underline, bold, strokethrough, will auto-adapt typeface for unicode symbols.
+Working on text shaping for Arabic-etc text, will be fixed soon!
 * Added demo for a usual Maui app with some `Canvas` views inside.

 ## Development Notes